ardelan869/fivem-statebag-eventsystem/README.md

 # Usage

 Add the file `@resourceName/import.lua` into the `shared_scripts` section of your desired `fxmanifest.lua`.\
-`@resourceName` refers to the name of the resource; name the resource as you desire, but ensure that the names are consistent.
+`@resourceName` refers to the name of the resource, name the resource as you desire.

 ## Example